We all play a part for the Gator Good.

 Information on UF and Gainesville

 Assessing applicants and selecting the best available candidate through an efficient and effective process.

 It is important that the search committee develops clear screening criteria for candidates.
-One strategy is to develop an evaluation matrix of strengths and weaknesses based on job-related criteria.
+One strategy is to develop an evaluation matrix based on job-related criteria.
 This should be completed prior to beginning the review process and will facilitate a consistent review of each application.

 It is vital to the selection process that all members of the committee agree on the criteria for the position.
 The following are topics to discuss: